 Community and business leader Miguel Romano plans for future of Central Texas philanthropy

-“As our Central Texas population grows, the demand for convenient, affordable, person-centered health care grows – and so does the need to support that kind of excellent care,” said Greg Hartman, Chief of External and Academic Affairs, Seton Healthcare Family.
+“As our Central Texas population grows, the demand for convenient, affordable, person-centered health care grows – and so does the need to support that kind of excellent care,” said Greg Hartman, Chief of External and Academic Affairs, Ascension Seton.
 “That’s where someone like Miguel comes in, someone with the vision and the creativity to help us expand and continue to provide the best care possible,” Hartman said.

 Romano’s professional background includes roles as a strategic and financial advisor.
 Prior to joining Ascension, he served as Senior Business Development and Lending Officer at American Bank, where he provided guidance on business development and regional growth plans and advised companies on financing and lending.
 Previously, he worked as a director at Public Strategies Inc. (now Hill+Knowlton Strategies), where he counseled clients in the financial services sector.
 During his time in Washington, D.C., Romano held advisory roles in the federal government and has been involved in national and state politics (Texas and Florida).

 Romano’s leadership extends into various areas of public service.
 In addition to his Gubernatorial appointment as Board Member on the Texas State Securities Board, he has served on various boards and committees for local organizations, including E3 Alliance, Ronald McDonald House, FuturoFund, Greater Austin Hispanic Chamber of Commerce, Hispanic Scholarship Consortium, National Center for Missing & Exploited Children, PeopleFund and the Subiendo Academy at The University of Texas at Austin.
 Additionally, he participated in Leadership Austin’s Essential Program and AARO’s McBee Fellowship Program.